Photos embody emotions when words can’t express one’s true feelings.

 In following Scott and Acevedo with her camera, Hopkins was able to catch a tearful Scott and a comforting Acevedo as they struggled with goodbye in the airport.

 “I had a lot of reactions throughout the process.
 Part of me was really sad.
-Part of me was happy,” Scott said of the end-result, a side show of photographs set to music.
+Part of me was happy,” Scott said of the end-result, a slideshow of photographs set to music.
 “It’s just a piece of us I can keep with me while he’s gone.”

 Hopkins and the photographers within in the organization offer a complimentary photography session for the family, either casual or in uniform, before deployment.